ArmaghanAb/agentic-hr-planner/README.md

 If given additional time and resources, I would:

-- **Integrate Real Tools**
-  Connect to real-world services for email sending, Google Search, and salary benchmarking.

 - **Enhance Memory**
   Replace JSON memory with a more scalable database (e.g., SQLite or Redis) or LangChain’s memory system.

-- **Add User Authentication**
-  Implement session-based user accounts so multiple HR professionals can use the app concurrently with isolated memory.

 - **Implement Analytics**
   Track user interactions, most requested roles, and common salary ranges to provide useful insights.

 - **Improve UI/UX**
-  Develop a more advanced frontend (possibly React or Next.js) for a modern user experience beyond Streamlit.
+  Develop a more advanced frontend ( React ) for a modern user experience beyond Streamlit.

 - **Deploy Online**
   Host the app using Streamlit Community Cloud or a cloud service like AWS or GCP for easy access.

-- **Add LLM Function Calling**
-  Enhance multi-step reasoning by incorporating OpenAI Function Calling or LangGraph’s advanced tool-calling patterns.

 ---